In this blog we will be talking about the relation between human and dog and how a myth can be debunked by science.

 A safe relation means that the child gets upset when the parents leave him/her but returns to play or entertain themselves when the parents return.
 A safe relation indicates that the parents are sensitive to their child’s needs and are consequently responding to them.

 The opposite is true for an unsafe relation between a child and his/her parents.
 If the relation is unsafe the child gets upset when the parents leave but stays upset after the parents have returned.
-The children was clingy to their parents and uninterested in other adults.
+The children were clingy to their parents and uninterested in other adults.
 The unsafe relation shows that the parents are in-consequent in their response to their child’s need.
 Sometimes they respond, sometimes they don’t.

 How is this related to dogs?